-If you don’t want to go by foot, you can also jump into the saddle and go on a guided mountain biking trip, or hit the single-track mountain bike circuit at Dean’s Bank to take in amazing views over the mighty Clutha River and Wanaka Basin.
+If you don’t want to go by foot, you can also and go on a guided mountain biking trip.
+Alternatively, hit the single-track mountain bike circuit at Dean’s Bank to take in amazing views over the mighty Clutha River and Wanaka Basin.

-Spring time is an incredible time for jet-boating, canyoning, kayaking and paddle boarding, exploring the pristine rivers and waterfalls that wind their way through the native forests.
+Spring time is an incredible time for jet-boating, canyoning, kayaking and paddle boarding.
+Explore the pristine rivers and waterfalls that wind their way through the native forests.
 Imagine a thrilling jet-boat ride into Mt Aspiring National Park, followed by a guided walk amidst towering glaciers and soaring mountains.

 Sky is no limit in Wanaka, as there’s plenty of airborne adventures to keep your adrenaline rising.
 Why not go “flightseeing” and soak in the breathtaking scenery.
 Believe us, it’s hard to beat the views from above with Mt Aspiring, Milford Sound and the Southern Alps on our doorstep.

-If you love driving, venture off the beaten path on a private 4WD trip and follow the trails into the iconic highlands.
+If you love driving, venture off the beaten path.
+Follow private farm roads into the iconic highlands on a private 4WD trip.
 Or take it a bit slower on a horse back and explore some of the most striking riding fields in New Zealand in Cardrona Valley.

-Being such a natural paradise, Wanaka also boasts some unique wildlife attractions, such as a relaxing cruise to the Mou Wahu island to spot the native Buff Weka & other native animals.
+Being such a natural paradise, Wanaka also boasts some unique wildlife attractions.
+For example, enjoy a relaxing cruise to the Mou Wahu island to spot the native Buff Weka & other native animals.
 And don’t miss to check out NZ’s most photographed tree, known as the “lone tree of Wanaka”.

 Taste your way through the freshest spring produce of the region.
-At this time of the year, the chefs of the top restaurants in Wanaka are eager to spoil you with the local produce growing right in front of our doorstep.
-From excellent restaurants and cafés, to artisan producers and world-renowned vineyards, to craft beer breweries and famous distilleries – there is something to cater for every taste and win over the hearts of even the most discerning food lover.
+At this time of the year, the chefs of the top restaurants in Wanaka are eager to spoil you with the local produce growing at our doorstep.
+You’ll find excellent restaurants and cafés in town.
+Moreover, Wanaka has artisan producers and world-renowned vineyards, as well as craft beer breweries and famous distilleries.
+There is something to cater for every taste and win over the hearts of even the most discerning food lover.

 Hungry for more?
 Reach out to us and let us start planning your once-in-a-lifetime trip to Wanaka in spring.